kubedb/docs/docs/guides/redis/configuration/acl.md

 ## Overview

-- Define ACL rules in the Redis CR under `spec.acl.rules`.
+- Define ACL rules in the Redis CR under `spec.configuration.acl.rules`.
-- Provide passwords via a Kubernetes Secret referenced by `spec.acl.secretRef`.
+- Provide passwords via a Kubernetes Secret referenced by `spec.configuration.acl.secretRef`.
 - The operator substitutes `${key}` placeholders from the referenced Secret and applies ACLs when provisioning Redis.

 ## Example Redis CR